PokestarFan/Python-Stats-Finder/README.md

 As the title suggests, it will find your computer stats and them log them to file

 #What filetype is the data in?
-All of the info will be logged to a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file.
-The file will have today's date on them.
+All of the info will be logged to a SQLite table.

 #What software do I need?